jessicajyu/jessicajyu/content/authors/admin/_index.md

 ---
 bio: Jessica Yu is a secondary student teacher in Quebec.
-Her interests include food & nutrition and relationships.
+Her interests include sustainability, food & nutrition and relationships.
 She leads the [Town and Gown Toastmasters](https://www.townandgowntoastmasters.com/) club, whose mission is to train skilled communicators.
 In her free time, Jessica can be found hiking, tasting new foods, and upgrading her R and Excel Skills.
+No brand new clothes (except undergarments) since 2016.
 education:
   courses:
   - course: MSc in Human Health and Nutritional Sciences